US wildlife agency rejects protections for rare fish species

 “If you can increase the number of breeding individuals, you can start to feel really good about the conservation efforts and know they are truly working," he said.

-Despite habitat improvements including more shade from trees along stream banks to keep the water cool, Arctic grayling occupy only a fraction of the streams across the upper Missouri River basin where they were historically widespread.
+Despite recent habitat improvements, Arctic grayling occupy only a fraction of the streams across the upper Missouri River basin where they were historically widespread.
 The species declined over the past century because of competition from non-native fish and after their habitat was significantly altered by dams and high summer water temperatures.

+Wildlife advocates criticized Wednesday's decision and said the worsening climate crisis leaves the grayling’s survival in doubt.
+Even with a commitment from ranchers along the Big Hole to reduce the amount of water withdrawn from the river to grow hay, flows still can drop sharply during dry periods and imperil grayling, they said.

+“The commitment of landowners along the Big Hole River is commendable and absolutely essential for the survival of grayling.
+We question whether it’s enough,” said attorney Jenny Harbine with Earthjustice, the environmental law firm that represented wildlife advocates in a lawsuit over the fish.

-Efforts to protect Arctic grayling date to 1991, when wildlife advocates petitioned the government to add the fish to its list of threatened and endangered species.
-Officials determined in 1994 and again in 2004 that protections were needed.
+Efforts to protect Arctic grayling date to at least 1991, when wildlife advocates petitioned the government to add the fish to its list of threatened and endangered species.
+Officials determined in 1994 and again in 2010 that protections were needed.
 But they were never imposed because other species were given a higher priority.

 The Fish and Wildlife Service in 2014 determined that protections were no longer needed because the landowner conservation agreement had helped the fish rebound.
-Conservation groups sued in federal court and prevailed when the case reached the 9th U.S. Circuit Court of Appeals in 2018.
+Wildlife advocates then sued in federal court and prevailed before the 9th U.S. Circuit Court of Appeals in 2018.

 Arctic grayling are native to river drainages around the Arctic Ocean, Hudson Bay and the northern Pacific Ocean.